robertwwalker/pdxrug/README.md

 # pdxrug

-A quarto website and slides prepared for the PDX R Users Group meeting on November 11, 2022
+A quarto website and slides prepared for the Portland R Users Group `@pdxrlang` meeting on November 11, 2022